ensody/ReactiveState-Kotlin/README.md

 An easy to understand reactive state management solution for Kotlin and Android.

-ReactiveState-Kotlin provides you with a foundation for automatically correct and simple code:
+ReactiveState-Kotlin provides you with these foundations:

 * reactive programming: everything is recomputed/updated automatically based on straightforward code
 * demand-driven programming: resource-consuming computations and values are allocated on-demand and disposed when not needed
-* event handling: simple events based on interfaces (more composable and less boilerplaty than sealed classes)
+* event handling: simple events based on interfaces (more composable and less boilerplate than sealed classes)
 * automatic error handling: no more forgotten try-catch or copy-pasted error handling logic all over the place
 * automatic cleanup/dispose logic (e.g. dispose something once a `CoroutineScope` is canceled)
-* coroutine-based unit tests: worry no more about `CoroutineDispatcher`s
+* coroutine-based unit tests: worry no more about passing around `CoroutineDispatcher`s everywhere
 * lifecycle handling (esp.
 Android)
 * state restoration (esp.
 Android)